Interstate 140 (North Carolina): Route description

 The western terminus of I-140 is located at a trumpet interchange with US 17 north of the community of Winnabow and southwest of Leland.
 The I-140 bridge crossing over US 17 at the interchange is named after Wilber E. Rabon, a former Brunswick County Commissioner.
 I-140 begins running to the northwest, paralleling NC 87 to the east.
 The highway adjusts and turns to the north, running to the west of a railroad track owned by Military Ocean Terminal Sunny Point.
 The highway meets US 74/US 76 (exit 5) at a partial cloverleaf interchange.
 Immediately to the north of the interchange, I-140 enters a residential area, with neighborhoods located on both sides of the highway.
 The highway also makes a turn to the southeast and east, bypassing both Leland and Navassa to the north.
 Two additional interchanges at Mount Misery Road (exit 8) and Cedar Hill Road (exit 10) are located along I-140 in Brunswick County.
 The Interstate crosses the Cape Fear River along the L. Bobby Brown Bridge and enters New Hanover County to the northwest of Wilmington.

-Entering into New Hanover County, I-140 crosses through an industrial area and begins a turn to the northeast.
+Entering New Hanover County, I-140 crosses through an industrial area and begins a turn to the northeast.
 I-140 meets with US 421 (exit 14) at another partial cloverleaf interchange.
 Continuing past US 421, I-140 continues in a northeasterly direction, crossing the Northeast Cape Fear River on the Dan Cameron Bridge.
 The bridge measures 1.43 mi in length with a main span of 479 ft and 82 ft of vertical clearance above the river, Rat Island, and adjacent marshlands.
 Northeast of the bridge, I-140 begins a turn to the east, running alongside a General Electric/Hitachi facility.
 I-140 meets with NC 133 (exit 17) north of Wrightsboro while turning to the southeast.
 Crossing Blue Clay Road, I-140 makes another turn to the northeast but turns back to the east before crossing under US 117 and NC 132.
 I-140 reaches its eastern terminus at a modified cloverleaf interchange with I-40 (exit 20).
 The ramp between I-140 East and I-40 West uses a flyover design instead of the traditional cloverleaf design.

 At the I-40 interchange, the route number changes to NC 140 as the freeway continues to the east.
 Between I-40 and US 17, the highway runs slightly to the southeast primarily through a wooded area.
-An interchange is currently under construction with the proposed NC 417 (Military Cutoff Road) northeast of Murraysville.
+An interchange is currently under construction with the proposed US 17 Byp.
+(Military Cutoff Road) northeast of Murraysville.
 The eastern terminus of NC 140 is located at a trumpet interchange with US 17 in the census-designated place of Kirkland.
 US 17 merges onto the road and continues as a multilane arterial highway to the northeast.